-Currently, Ms Osborne serves on the boards of Assetinsure Pty Limited, Summerland Financial Services Limited and the Woolcock Institute of Medical Research.
+Currently, Ms Osborne serves on the boards of Assetinsure Pty Limited, Summerland Financial Services Limited and the Woolcock Institute of Medical Research and Auto & General Insurance Company Limited.
 She also chairs the Audit and Compliance Committees at Assetinsure, Summerland and the Woolcock.
 Ms Osborne is a past member of the Starlight Children’s Foundation NSW Advisory Board.

 Previously, Ms Osborne was an Executive Director at Westpac Banking Corporation for 15 years where she led the Structured Finance business within the Treasury Division and served on various Westpac Group subsidiary companies in Australia and the United States.

 She is passionate about the preservation of greenspace for present and future generations having been involved in community advisory committees for Centennial Parklands and the Sydney Football Stadium.

 Ms Osborne has been appointed to the NSW Crown Holiday Park Land Manager Board for a term of 5 years from 1 May 2020 and has been appointed as the Chair of the Audit and Risk Committee.